MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 - ✨ Search is actively used to identify potential threats to information governance, security and legal obligations.
 - ✨ Automated tagging and other metadata are in use
 - Context (staff profiles, locations etc.) is integrated with source processes such as Joiners-Leavers, in order to maintain high quality of data.
-- AI search governanceis subject to continuous improvement loop, using analytics and feedback to refine policies, with proactive compliance monitoring of AI outputs in high‑risk areas.
+- AI search governance is subject to continuous improvement loop, using analytics and feedback to refine policies, with proactive compliance monitoring of AI outputs in high‑risk areas.
 - AI risk posture reviewed regularly, with adjustments based on emerging regulations and technology changes.
 - Governance extends to prompt libraries, ensuring consistent, compliant, and bias‑aware AI interactions.